zhanymkanov/fastapi-best-practices/README.md

         return data
 ```
-### 26. pre if data need to be pre-handled before validation
+### 24. pre if data need to be pre-handled before validation
-### 27. you can just raise a ValueError in pydantic schemas, if schemas faces http client
+### 25. you can just raise a ValueError in pydantic schemas, if schemas faces http client
-it will return a nice response
+it wil return a nice response
-### 28. don't forget that fastapi converts response Model to Dict then to Model then to JSON
+### 26. don't forget that fastapi converts response Model to Dict then to Model then to JSON
 it may lead to bugs like model can parse only raw data (e.g. forced data aggregation for raw data)
-### 29. if no async lib, and poor documentation, then use starlette's run_in_threadpool or asgiref
+### 27. if no async lib, and poor documentation, then use starlette's run_in_threadpool or asgiref
-### 30. use linters (black, isort, autoflake)
+### 28. use linters (black, isort, autoflake)
-### 31. set logs from day 0
+### 29. set logs from day 0